| |

 2002 (Back to top)

-Old friendships with Gary Lisenbee and Steve Borowski turned into a very rewarding relationship with a series of projects for Metropolitan West Capital Management in Newport Beach - and a much-desired client in our own neck of the woods.
+Old friendships with Gary Lisenbee and Steve Borowski turned into a rewarding relationship and a series of projects for Metropolitan West Capital Management in Newport Beach - and a much-desired client in our own neck of the woods.

 Sally Stalcup led PAICR to new heights in 2002 as the organization's President.